 - Final insulation must have an R-value of at least R-38.

-- Polyurethane spray foam (closed-cell) shall be a minimum of 5 inches in thickness when applied to interior roof deck.
+- Polyurethane spray foam (closed-cell) shall be a minimum of 5 inches in thickness when applied to the interior roof deck.

-- Polyisocyanurate spray foam (open-cell) shall be a minimum of 5.5 inches in thickness when applied to interior roof deck.
+- Polyisocyanurate spray foam (open-cell) shall be a minimum of 5.5 inches in thickness when applied to the interior roof deck.

 - The current insulation level of each home will be determined and documented by the insulation installer; degradation due to age and density of the existing insulation should be taken into account.

 - BPUB will verify square footage measurements against Cameron County property tax records showing the home's floor plan.

 - An itemized and dated invoice from the contractor or retailer, including manufacturer, type, R-Value, number of bags installed, square footage, and application, is required.